wyldclaw/betterworldmap-addons/addons/10_Dragonflight/README.md

 * `zhTW` - Chinese (Traditional) (thanks BlueNightSky and mcc1!)

 If you would like to translate the addon to another language, or fill in any gaps, please open a [ticket](https://github.com/wyldclaw/betterworldmap-dragonflight/issues) or submit a [pull request](https://github.com/wyldclaw/betterworldmap-dragonflight/pulls) on GitHub.

-## Credits

-* I'd like to thank Zarillion for inspiring much of the codebase for this addon.